t-guan/t-guan.github.io/_projects/(2) Methane Detection Robot.md

 ---
-name: Hazardous Enviornment Robot, Squishy Robotics
+name: Hazardous Environment Robot, Squishy Robotics
 tools: [SOLIDWORKS, Python, Hardware]
 image: /assets/images/squishy/squishy.jpg
-description: Developing a robot for methane detection in hazardous enviornments
+description: Developing a robot for methane detection in hazardous environments
 ---

-# Squishy Robotics, Hazardous Enviorment Robot
+# Squishy Robotics, Hazardous Environment Robot

 ## The Problem
 Squishy Robotic's platform allows their robots to carry payloads and be dropped from the sky into hazardous locations from a thousand feet in the sky.
 Our team was tasks to build a new payload to help detect methane gas to be used in detecting leaks for the oil and gas industry.